ArijitS21-IUT/SuperCart/readme.md

 # SuperCart 🛒
-An online grocery app built with the MERN stack and Fastify, designed to deliver a seamless shopping experience for users.
+This is the Backend structure of an online grocery app, designed to deliver a seamless shopping experience for users.

 ## Table of Contents
 - [About the Project](#about-the-project)